 To Get to the Put in

 To get to the take out turn off SH63 between Blenheim and St Arnaud at the signs to Rainbow Valley Ski Area (this turn off is about 10 km east of St Arnaud).
 Drive approximately 12 km on the gravel road to Woolshed Flat /Dip Flat turn off.
 Park here or head up to park at next stream after the entrance to Rainbow Ski Area (a further 5 km).
-To get to the Hamilton Reach put-in, continue up the valley for a further 10 km to the old Rainbow Homestead not far beyond is the locked gate the road.
+To get to the Hamilton Reach put-in, continue up the valley for a further 10 km past the toll gate (locked in off-season) to the old Rainbow Homestead where there is a toll booth.
 There is a road maintenance toll to proceed beyond this point.
 The toll road beyond this point is usually open between Xmas and Easter.

 The take-out for the Hell’s Gate reach, where the valley markedly narrows, is 7 km past the Toll Gate.
 A further 3 km through the gorge is the Coldwater Creek campsite and put-in for the Hell’s Gate reach.